TMJ Disorder Leading to Jaw Locking: Expert Advice from Dr. Adatrow

 What is a TMJ questionnaire?

-Before or during your first appointment, our dental office will likely have you answer specific questions about your TMJ pain and discomfort.
+Before or during your first appointment, our dental office will likely ask you to answer specific questions about your TMJ pain and discomfort.

 Questions may include: